 Please note:

-Reflexology is performed entirely on the feet, ankles or hands, so the most you’ll have to do is take off your socks and roll up your trousers!
+Reflexology is performed entirely on the feet, ankles, hands, or face so the most you’ll have to do is take off your socks and roll up your trousers!
 During the treatment the client lies on their back on a massage table, supported by pillows.

 And don’t worry - reflexology doesn't tickle!
 Many clients come to me with ticklish feet or worried about their feet being touched, but find they can relax and enjoy the benefits of reflexology.